fluent/fluent-logger-ruby/README.md

 #### connect_timeout (Integer)

 Specify timeout in seconds from connecting.
+This parameter is available with Ruby 3.0 or above.
 Default: `nil`

 #### resolve_timeout (Integer)

 Specify timeout in seconds from when the hostname resolution starts.
+This parameter is available with Ruby 3.0 or above.
 Default: `nil`

 #### buffer_overflow_handler (Proc)